“Wilderness is not a luxury. It is a necessity of the human spirit”Edward Abbey

 I thought I would end with this relaxed photo of Beth, our Norman Carr Safaris host, showing you that a walking safari can be relaxing as well as exhilarating…

-Personal trip report by Milandi Joubert a Cedarberg African Travel consultant.
+This Zambia safari photo blog (trip report ) is by Milandi Joubert a Cedarberg African Travel consultant.